Michael III: Assessment and legacy

+As the end of the iconoclast period, Michael's reign was the beginning of a period of religious peace with an established orthodoxy and liturgy, which was not to be interfered with by the emperor.

+Despite the bias of the sources, there was a clear continuity in policy between Michael and Basil, which was in the security of the borders with the Abbasid Caliphate and First Bulgarian Empire, as well as opportunism regarding the Moravians, Armenians and Rus'.

-Though Michael III was allegedly prone to squander money, his reign stabilized the economy, and by the year 850 the empire's annual revenues had increased to 3,300,000 nomismata.
+Though Michael was allegedly prone to squander money, his reign stabilised the economy, and by the year 850 the empire's annual revenues had increased to 3,300,000 nomismata.
 The definitive end to iconoclasm early in his reign led, unsurprisingly, to a renaissance in visual arts.
 The Empire made considerable advances in internal organisation and religious cohesion, and it had more than held its own against the Abbasid Caliphate.
 Most importantly Bulgaria had been transformed into a religious and cultural satellite of Byzantium.
 Much of the credit for these achievements, however, must go to Theodora and Theoktistos up to 855, and Bardas and Petronas thereafter.

-Michael III is referenced in the opening parts of the Primary Chronicle, a major source for the early history of the Slavs.
-The dates of Michael III's reign, which are firmly known from reliable Byzantine sources, are useful in checking the accuracy of the information provided by that Chronicle - an issue of great importance for Russian and other Slavic historians.